 "first part of the day" (technically from midnight to noon), late 14c., a contraction of mid-13c. morwenynge, moregeninge, from morn, morewen (see morn) + suffix -ing, on pattern of evening.
 Originally the time just before sunrise.

-As an adjective from 1530s.
-Morning after in reference to a hangover is from 1884; in reference to a type of contraception, attested from 1867.
+As an adjective from 1530s; as a greeting by 1895, short for good morning.
+Morning after in reference to a hangover is from 1884; in reference to a type of contraception, attested by 1967.
 Morning sickness as a symptom of pregnancy is from 1793 (Old English had morgenwlætung).
-Morning glory is from 1814, in reference to the time the flowers open.
+Morning glory, the twining plant, is from 1814, so called because the colorful trumpet-shaped flowers open only in the early morning.
 Morning star "Venus in the east before sunrise" is from 1530s (Old English had morgensteorra "morn-star").
-As a greeting, short for good morning, attested by 1895.